jmgc/myhdl-numeric/doc/source/manual/reference.rst

    The following argument types are supported: :class:`intbv` objects with a defined bit width, :class:`bool` objects, signals of the previous objects, and bit strings.
 All these objects have a defined bit width.

    The first argument *base* is special as it does not need to have a defined bit width.
-In addition to the previously mentioned objects, unsized :class:`intbv`, :class:`int` and :class:`long` objects are supported, as well as signals of such objects.
+In addition to the previously mentioned objects, unsized :class:`intbv` and :class:`int`
+    objects are supported, as well as signals of such objects.

    :rtype: :class:`intbv`